 Based on the returned response codes, the load balancer can be configured in such a way that healthy servers (active instance) are those that return 200 as response code when the endpoint API is queried.
 The remaining servers are considered as unhealthy servers (standby instances).
 With these configurations, the requests are forwarded to active GigaVUE-FM always.

-Sample Response for GET https://<FM-IP>/api/v1.3/fmHa/statusIf FM Role == Leader, return 200 with Payload {"role": "Leader" }
+''' Sample Response for GET https://<FM-IP>/api/v1.3/fmHa/status return 200 with Payload {"role": "Leader"} return 201 with Payload {"role": "Standby"}